digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/overview.rst

 **High Availability** (HA) is the elimination of single points of failure to ensure that applications continue to operate when a component they depend on, such as a server, fails.

-HA for Daml solutions focuses on the following components running in separate processes:
+HA for Daml solutions focus on the following components running in separate processes:

 * Participant nodes

-* Domains:
+* Synchronizers:

     * Sequencer

     * Mediator

-    * Domain Topology Manager
+    * Synchronizer Topology Manager

 .. _components-for-ha: